bioinformatics-core-shared-training/intro-to-IGV/InspectingVariantsInIGV.md

 * Load repeat tracks by selecting `File > Load from Server...` from the main menu and then select `Available Datasets > Annotations > Variation and Repeats > Repeat Masker`

+* Right click in the alignment track and select `Color alignments by > insert size and pair orientation`

 ![](images/repeat_region.png)

 **Notes**

 * Low mapping quality for all reads
-* Several reads shown as light grey bars have zero mapping quality which means they can be mapped somewhere else in the genome equally as well (or poorly)
+* Several reads shown as light grey bars or light coloured bars have zero mapping quality which means they can be mapped somewhere else in the genome equally as well (or poorly)
+* Reads shown as coloured bars have mates that map to another chromosome
 * There are two LINE elements that cause probable misalignments

 Variants called in repetitive regions should be treated with caution.